isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2021.md

 719 Victorians sat for the 2021 Singapore-Cambridge GCE A-Level Examination.
 We are happy to announce that they have achieved an outstanding set of results which puts them in good stead for the most competitive courses in university.

-Congratulations to the Cohort of 2020!
+Congratulations to the Class of 2021!
 We are very proud of you and wish you the very best for your future endeavours.

 A big ‘Thank You’ goes out to our teachers, parents and partners for your dedicated support of our students’ efforts.